estelle/csstdg/animation.md

 none | forwards | backwards | both

-none
-The animation has no effect when it is applied but not executing. forwards
-After the animation is done executing (has played the number of times specified by its animation-iteration-count value) it continues to apply the values that it ended its last complete iteration with.
-This will be the values specified or implied for either its 100% or 0% keyframe, depending on the direction that the last complete iteration was executing in (per animation-direction).
-If the animation didn’t complete an entire iteration (if the iteration count was 0 or a value less than 1) the values specified or implied for its 0% keyframe are used.
+The default value is `none`, which means the animation has no effect when it is not executing.
+The value of `forwards` means when the animation is done executing -- has concluded the later iteration as defined by the animation-iteration-count value - it continues to apply the values of the last keyframe. this is either the 100% keyframe, or, if the last iteration was reversed, the 0% keyframe.

-Note: If animation-iteration-count is a non-integer value, the animation will stop executing partway through its animation cycle, but a forwards fill will still apply the values of the 100% keyframe, not whatever values were being applied at the time the animation stopped executing.
+If the `animation-iteration-count` is a float value, and the last iteration doesn't end on the 0% or 100% keyframe, which means the animation ended its execution partway through an animation cycle, in Safari, as per the current specification, a forwards fill will apply the values of the 100% keyframe.
+In the specification, and in Safari, it doesn't matter whether the last iteration was normal or reverse, or whether the animation ends on the 1% or 99% keyframe, `animation-fill-mode: forward;` will cause the animation to jump to the 100% frame, and stay there, no matter where the partial animation concluded.
+It doesn't matter if the animation direction of that last iteration was normal or reverse.

-Issue: Why does it ignore the progress made by a non-integer iteration count?
+XXXX check the specs to see if this has been updated.

+Not according to the specification, but likely the specification will change, Firefox, IE, Chrome and Opera all stop and hold on the property values the element had when the animation stopped.
+For example, if we take the following code:

+    @keyframes moveMe {
+      0% {
+        transform: translatex(0);
+      }
+      100% {
+        transform: translatex(1000px);
+      }
+    }
+    .moved {
+      animation: moveMe 10s linear 0.6 forwards;
+    }

+The animation will only go thru 0.6 iterations.
+Being a linear, 10 second animation, it will stop at the 60% mark 6 seconds into the animation, when the element is translated 600px to the right.
+With animation-fill-mode set to forwards, as per the spec, the element should jump to being translated by 400px to be 1000px to the right of where it normally would have been, and stay there indefinitely or until the animation is detached from the moved element.
+Firefox, IE, Chrome and Opera will also stop the animation when it is translated 600px to the right.
+But, contrary to the current state of the specification, though logically and likely following the final state of the specification, those browsers will hold the moved element 600px to the right of it's original position, keeping it translated indefinitely, or until the animation is detached from the element.

+The backwards value controls what happens to the element after the animation was attached to the element, and up until the animation delay expires and the animation starts executing.
+Before the animation starts executing (during the period specified by animation-delay), the animation applies the values that it will start the first iteration with.
+The values specified in the animation's 0% keyframe are applied if the animation-direction is normal or alternate immediately when the animation is attached.
+If the animation-direction is reverse or alternate-reverse, the property values of the 100% keyframe are used.

+If the 0% or 100% keyframes are not explicitly defined, the browser uses the implied values for those keyframes.

+The value of `both` simply means that both `forwards` and `backwards` fill will be applied.
+As soon as the animation is attached to an element, that element will assume the properties provided in the 0% keyframe (or 100% keyframe in animation direction is set to `reverse` or `alternate-reverse`).
+When the last iteration concludes, it will be as if the animation-fill-mode were set to forwards: if it was a full iteration in the normal direction, the property values of the 100% keyframe will be applied, etc.

-Issue: What happens with animation-duration: 0; animation-iteration-count: infinite;?
+XXXX Issue: What happens with animation-duration: 0; animation-iteration-count: infinite;?
 The animation is instantaneous, but there is no "last complete iteration".
 In particular, you can’t tell whether to use the 0% or 100% keyframe.

-backwards
-Before the animation has begun executing (during the period specified by animation-delay), the animation applies the values that it will start the first iteration with.
-If the animation-direction is normal or alternate, the values specified or implied for its 0% keyframe are used; if the animation-direction is reverse or alternate-reverse, the values specified or implied for its 100% keyframe are used. both
-The effects of both forwards and backwards fill apply.

 ### The `animation` shorthand property

-The `animation` shorthand property is a comma-separated list of animation definitions.
-Each item in the list gives one item of the value for all of the subproperties of the shorthand, which are known as the animation properties.
-(See the definition of `animation-name` for what happens when these properties have lists of different lengths, a problem that cannot occur when they are defined using only the `animation` shorthand.)
+The `animation` shorthand property enables us to use one line instead of eight to define all the animation properties on an element.
+The animation properties are space separated, with the animation shorthand being a comma-separated list of space separated animation properties.

 #### animation